alexbow/jumpCloud/README.md

 To get the average times of the JSON inputted and to exit the program simply type exit and you will recieve your output.

+Tests are included but im not sure how to run them through the command line, but they are included in the jar

 Libraries used

 Junit 5.2

 gson-2.8.5